 How We Can Help Your Sprained Ankle

-Cold laser therapy is also very useful for ankle sprains.
-The cold laser helps to speed up healing times by providing energy directly to the cells of the ligaments, which are usually poor in blood supply.
-Those cells use the energy for healing.
 Ultrasound therapy may also help you by driving away swelling in the area.
-And, once your ankle is improving, a doctor of chiropractic can also help you to begin moving and strengthening your ankle in order to prevent further injury down the road.
+And, once your ankle is improving, a Peoria doctor of chiropractic can also help you to begin moving and strengthening your ankle in order to prevent further injury down the road.

-If you are interested in learning more about Activator adjustments, cold laser therapy, or ultrasound therapy, contact your Peoria chiropactor today for an office tour or a consultation.
+If you are interested in learning more about Activator adjustments or ultrasound therapy, contact Dr. Kyle Johnson of Johnson Family Chiropractic of Peoria today for an office tour or a consultation.